jxri-epicscape/kaappari/README.md

 Click Load unpacked and select the project folder.

+🧠 Lessons Learned

+While developing this tool, I faced a classic hardware-software bottleneck: capturing extremely long web pages (like heavy news portals) caused the browser process to crash with a SIGTRAP error due to memory limits in the PNG encoding buffer.

+My solution: I researched the Chrome DevTools Protocol limits and implemented a dynamic "Guardrail" logic.
+The extension now monitors layout metrics and automatically switches to an optimized JPEG format for pages exceeding 10,000px.
+This project taught me the importance of handling edge cases in resource-constrained environments—a crucial skill for building production-grade browser tools.

 Remember to pin it!

 Note: When running, click "Cancel" on the debugger warning bar to keep it active, or simply ignore it during the capture.

+---
+### Credits
+Icon designed by [icon wind](https://www.flaticon.com/authors/icon-wind) from [Flaticon](https://www.flaticon.com/).